Ayurvedic Nutrition

 Kapha Types in Autumn

-Kapha types do well in autumn's lightness but should still include warming qualities to prevent early winter stagnation.
+Kapha types do well in autumn's lightness but should still bring in warming qualities.
+This stops early-winter stagnation.

 Best foods: